mmowbray/opengl-starting-point/README.md

 ### Windows 10 x64

-Unfortunately, no handy software repository exist in the Window world like they do in the *\*nix* world.
+Unfortunately, no handy software repositories exist in the Windows world like they do in the *\*nix* world.
 Fortunately, it's [not too painful](https://blogs.msdn.microsoft.com/vcblog/2016/10/24/building-your-c-application-with-visual-studio-code) to set up.

-First, either install Visual Studio 2015 or just the [Visual C++ 2015 Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).
+First, either install the [Visual C++ 2015 Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) or just Visual Studio 2015.

 If you used just the tools, change .vscode/build_windows line 6 from: